Wenham Lake Ice Company: History

 At the end of the 1840s, the ice from Wenham Lake became a luxurious commodity in London.
 The company opened offices all over Great Britain and Ireland.
 In large institutions for poor sick people, wrote Florence Nightingale (1859), Wenham Lake ice stopped the milk curdling in summer.
-By 1888 Mrs Beeton printed a cocktail recipe that used Lake Wenham ice; some Victorian households had refrigerators cooled with it.
+By 1888 Mrs Beeton printed a cocktail recipe that used Lake Wenham ice; some Victorian households had iceboxes cooled with it.
+In 1866, Massey & Son's Biscuit, Ice & Compote Book; Or, The Essence of Modern Confectionery advised wealthy entertainers to "send a block of Wenham Lake ice to the turners to be turned into the form of an elegant vase" to make an "elegant and novel stand."

 Advertising

 The company opened a storefront at 125 in the Strand, London in the summer 1844.
 Every day, workers would put a large block of ice in the window, and none of the typical neighborhood residents had ever seen a block of ice anywhere before.
 As a gimmick, the workers would put a newspaper on the other side of the block of ice so that passers-by could read the print through the ice, from outside the store looking into the window.

 The Ice Company advertised its product as "suited for table use, for mixing with liquids, or placing in direct contact with provisions, jellies, etc."